nazaninsbr/A-Tour-of-My-Repositories/README.md

 <h3 id="ai">Artificial Intelligence and Machine Learning</h3>

 <ol>
+  <li><a href="https://github.com/nazaninsbr/Traffic-Sign-Recognition">Traffic Sign Recognition</a>: using CNNs to recognize traffic signs in the gtsrb-german-traffic-sign dataset.</li>
+  <li><a href="https://github.com/nazaninsbr/pollution-prediction">Pollution Prediction</a>: Predicting pollution of a city based on historical data using LSTM, GRU and RNN.</li>
   <li><a href="https://github.com/nazaninsbr/Neural-Network-Python">Neural Network (python)</a>: a neural network coded from scratch</li>
   <li><a href="https://github.com/nazaninsbr/Intellignet-Taxi">Intellignet-Taxi</a>: solving the taxi-v2 problem using q-learning and sarsa.</li>
   <li><a href="https://github.com/nazaninsbr/Intelligent-Systems-CA1">Intelligent Systems CA1</a>: naive bayes, logistic regression, KNN and K-means </li>